milasudril/geosimd/README.md

 Since it is possible to compute the distance between two pointers, `writable_address_space` is also a metric space.
 It is also possible to create similar mappings for the `std::chrono` library.

+In computer graphics it is common to use homogenous coordinates.
+This requires that points and vectors has an extra coordinate that should be 1 for points and 0 for vectors.
+To enable this behaviour, there has to be a type called `enable_homogenous_coordinates_t` in the vector space struct.

 If there is an associated norm, a vector space is called normed.
 If no norm is specified, the vector space is normed if there is a function to compute the norm of `vector_type`, visible through ADL.
 If there is a function called `norm`, it will be used.
 For som types it is possible to compute the absolute value.
 If no `norm` function is found `abs` will be used as a substitute.
 If the vector space defines a custom norm, that one will override the norm found by ADL.
 To specify a custom norm, add a function called `norm` accepting a `vector_type` to the vector space:

 ```c++